Blog Hero

 Changes to the lens’s proteins and fibers occur naturally due to aging, typically affecting adults over 40.
 However, other health and environmental factors can also cause changes to the lens.

-While there are methods for temporarily improving vision, such as prescription lenses, the only way to remove a cataract is through surgery.
-The eye’s natural lens is removed and replaced with an intraocular lens (IOL) implant
+While there are methods for temporarily improving vision, such as prescription lenses, surgery is the only way to remove a cataract.
+The eye’s natural lens is removed with a Lensxยฎ femtosecond laser and replaced with an intraocular lens (IOL) implant.

 Mono-focal lenses are a common choice.
 However, there are also premium lenses that provide additional vision benefits.